Nike expected to return to profit as online sales, demand from China pick up

 The company has invested this year in marketing itself as a supporter of high-profile social and political movements like Black Lives Matter and Time to Vote, and launched a new maternity line and several inclusive ad campaigns.

-Reporting by Richa Naidu and Aishwarya Venugopal; Editing by Anna Driver and Nick Zieminski
+Reporting by Richa Naidu and Aishwarya Venugopal; Editing by Anna Driver, Nick Zieminski and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.